GitTimeraider/GithubBackup-docker/README.md

   <summary>Open for sort of CHANGELOGS?</summary>

 **V1.02 - cap-drop=all**
-Added the option to make use of --cap-drop=ALL as long asd you specific an user in an parameter ( --user xx:xx)
+Added the option to make use of --cap-drop=ALL as long as you specify an user in an parameter ( --user xx:xx)

 **V1.01 - UI**
 UI Overhaul